 - 1 SECTION 1.
 Section 368-13, Hawaii Revised Statutes, is - 2 amended to read as follows: - 3 "§368-13 Investigation and conciliation of complaint. (a) - 4 After the filing of a complaint, or whenever it appears to the - 5 commission that an unlawful discriminatory practice may have - 6 been committed, the commission's executive director shall make - 7 an investigation in connection therewith.
-At any time after the - 8 filing of a complaint but prior to the issuance of a - 9 determination as to whether there is or is not reasonable cause - 10 to believe that part I of chapter 489, chapter 515, part I of - 11 chapter 378, or this chapter has been violated, the parties may - 12 agree to resolve the complaint through a predetermination - 13 settlement. - 14 (b) The executive director shall issue a determination of - 15 whether [or not] there is reasonable cause to believe that an - 16 unlawful discriminatory practice has occurred within [one- - 17 hundred and] one hundred eighty days from the date of filing a - 18 complaint unless the commission grants an extension of time to
+At any time after the - 8 filing of a complaint but prior to the issuance of a - 9 determination as to whether there is or is not reasonable cause - 10 to believe that part I of chapter 489, chapter 515, part I of - 11 chapter 378, or this chapter has been violated, the parties may - 12 agree to resolve the complaint through a predetermination - 13 settlement. - 14 (b) The executive director shall issue a determination of - 15 whether [or not] there is reasonable cause to believe that an - 16 unlawful discriminatory practice has occurred within [one- - 17 hundred and] one hundred eighty days from the date of filing a - 18 complaint, unless the commission grants an extension of time to

 #.B.
-NO. 2366
+NO. 2378

-- 1 issue a determination. - 2 (c) When the executive director makes a determination that - 3 there is no reasonable cause to believe that an unlawful - 4 discriminatory practice has occurred in a complaint filed, the - 5 executive director shall promptly notify the parties in writing. - 6 The notice to complainant shall indicate also that the - 7 complainant may bring a civil action as provided under section - 8 368-12. - 9 (d) When the executive director determines after the - 10 investigation that there is reasonable cause to believe that an - 11 unlawful discriminatory practice within the commission's - 12 jurisdiction has been committed, the executive director shall - immediately endeavor to eliminate any alleged unlawful - 14 discriminatory practice by informal methods, such as conference, - 15 conciliation, and persuasion. - 16 (e) [Where] When the executive director has determined - 17 that there is reasonable cause to believe that an unlawful - 18 discriminatory practice has occurred and has been unable to - 19 secure from the respondent a conciliation agreement acceptable - 20 to the commission within [one hundred and] one hundred eighty - 21 days of the filing of the complaint, unless the commission has
+- 1 issue a determination. - 2 (c) [If] When the executive director makes a determination - 3 that there is no reasonable cause to believe that an unlawful - 4 discriminatory practice has occurred in a complaint filed, the - 5 executive director shall promptly notify the parties in writing. - 6 The notice to complainant shall indicate also that the - 7 complainant may bring a civil action as provided under section - 8 368-12. - 9 (d) When the executive director determines after the - 10 investigation that there is reasonable cause to believe that an - 11 unlawful discriminatory practice within the commission's - 12 jurisdiction has been committed, the executive director shall - 13 immediately endeavor to eliminate any alleged unlawful - 14 discriminatory practice by informal methods, such as conference, - 15 conciliation, and persuasion. - (e) [Where] When the executive director has determined - 17 that there is reasonable cause to believe that an unlawful - 18 discriminatory practice has occurred and has been unable to - 19 secure from the respondent a conciliation agreement acceptable - 20 to the commission within [one hundred and] one hundred eighty - 21 days of the filing of the complaint, unless the commission has

 H.B.
-NO. 2366
+NO. 2378

-1 granted an extension of time, the executive director [shall demand], in the executive director's discretion, may: 2 Demand that the respondent cease the unlawful 3 (1) discriminatory practice [-]; or 4 5 (2) Dismiss the complaint and issue a notice to the complainant indicating that the complainant may bring 6 a civil action as provided under section 368-12.
-7 The executive director's determination that a final 8 conciliation demand is to be made shall be subject to 9 reconsideration by the commission on its own initiative but 10 shall not be subject to judicial review.
-The executive director 11 12 may demand appropriate affirmative action as, in the judgment of the executive director, will effectuate the purpose of this 13 chapter, and include a requirement for reporting on the manner 14 of compliance.
-15 The executive director's determination to dismiss a 16 complaint and to issue a notice of right to sue issued may be 17 reconsidered on the executive director's own initiative but 18 shall not be subject to judicial review.
-19 20 (f) Notwithstanding subsection (e) to the contrary, for complaints alleging violations of chapter 515 and the federal 21 Fair Housing Act, Title VIII of Public Law 90-284 (42 United 22
+1 granted an extension of time, the executive director [shall demand], at the executive director's discretion, may: 2 3 (1) Issue a final conciliation demand that the respondent cease the unlawful discriminatory practice [-]; or, 4 Dismiss the complaint and issue a notice to the (2) 5 complainant indicating that the complainant may bring 6 7 a civil action as provided under section 368-12.
+The executive director's determination that a final 8 conciliation demand is to be made shall be subject to 9 reconsideration by the [commission] executive director on [its] 10 11 the executive director's own initiative but shall not be subject to judicial review.
+The executive director may demand 12 appropriate affirmative action as, in the judgment of the 13 executive director, will effectuate the purpose of this chapter, 14 and include a requirement for reporting on the manner 15 of compliance.
+16 The executive director's determination to dismiss a 17 complaint and to issue a notice of right to sue may be 18 19 reconsidered on the executive director's own initiative but 20 shall not be subject to judicial review. (f) Notwithstanding subsection (e) to the contrary, for 21 22 complaints alleging violations of chapter 515 and the federal

-H.B.
-NO. 2366
+#.B.
+NO. 2378